 Food should be your first source of nutrients, including fruits, vegetables, whole grains, lean protein, low-fat or fat-free dairy products, nuts, seeds, beans and healthy fats.
-Eating a balanced diet is the best way to get the nutrients your body needs, including protein, vitamins and minerals.
+Following a balanced eating pattern is the best way to get the nutrients your body needs, including protein, vitamins and minerals.

-If you are not eating a balanced diet, getting enough sleep or exercising regularly, you may not have good energy levels.
-When you're not eating a balanced diet, your body also may have trouble fending off illness, and dietary supplements may be necessary for an additional nutrient boost.
+If you are not following a balanced eating pattern, getting enough sleep or physically active on a regular basis, you may not have good energy levels.
+When you're not getting all the nutrients you need or in the recommended amounts, your body also may have trouble fending off illness, and dietary supplements may be necessary for an additional nutrient boost.
 But before taking a supplement, talk with your health care provider.
 It's important to know about safety and usefulness of supplements before making a decision.

 Safety of Dietary Supplements

 Be careful when choosing supplements.
 While dietary supplements are under the purview of the U.S. Food and Drug Administration, they are regulated differently than conventional foods and drugs.
 Manufacturers do not have to prove a supplement is safe or even that it works before it is sold.
 The FDA can take action to remove or restrict the sale of a supplement only after it has been on the market and been proven unsafe.

 The Role of Fortified Foods

 Supplements don't only come in a bottle.
-Many foods including cereals, breads, pastas, energy bars and drinks are fortified with vitamins, minerals, herbs and amino acids — the building blocks of proteins.
-Foods should be factored in when considering a dietary supplement.
-Consuming too much of one nutrient may pose serious health threats.
-Consult a registered dietitian nutritionist to help evaluate your daily diet prior to starting a supplement regimen and provide an individualized nutrition plan.
+Many foods including cereals, breads, pastas, energy bars and drinks are enriched or fortified with vitamins, minerals, herbs and amino acids — the building blocks of proteins.

-There are several reasons men may need supplements.
-They include:
+There are different reasons supplements may be recommended for men.
+They might include:

 Bone Health: Calcium and vitamin D are key nutrients for bone health.
 If you fall behind on getting these nutrients, you may need a supplement separate from a regular multivitamin, since multivitamins usually do not contain enough calcium to meet recommendations.